 Since the phase-out of leaded gasoline, airborne lead levels monitored in Denver have decreased by more than 95 percent and are at or near the minimum levels of detection for laboratory equipment.
 A lead monitor was installed at Centennial Airport in Arapahoe County in 2010 to meet new federal lead monitoring requirements at airports.
 Aviation fuel for piston-driven planes still contains lead.
 The Centennial Airport monitor was removed in 2014 after showing low levels of detection.
 All stand-alone monitoring by the Division for lead was discontinued at the end of 2016 due to the very low levels being recorded.
-Lead is now only measured as a component of PM10 in Grand Junction at the National Air Toxics Trends site and also at three non-regulatory PM{2.5} speciation sites in the Front Range.
+Lead is now only measured as a component of PM 10 in Grand Junction at the National Air Toxics Trends site and also at three non-regulatory PM2.5 speciation sites in the Front Range.
 Lead monitoring is required by EPA at one source-oriented State or Local Air Monitoring Station site located to measure lead concentration in ambient air resulting from each non-airport lead source which emits 0.50 or more tons per year based on the most recent NEI or other scientifically justifiable methods and data.
-The Rocky Mountain Bottling Company in Arvada was noted to have emissions listed at over 0.5 tons per year in the 2017 NEI.
-It was determined that they had used an incorrect emissions factor in their calculations that was 100 times too high.
-Thus, the source is actually well below 0.5 tons per year for lead emissions and monitoring is not required.
 Lead paint in older homes remains an issue.
 The Commission regulates certification and training programs for individuals and firms conducting lead paint abatement, and has work practice standards for these activities.